luizbgomide/sovereign/index.md

 #### 2024-07-28
 - Build a table of contents for the index and each section.
 - Reorganize the spell hierarchy
+- Use (C) instead of the crossed swords emoji for feats.
+Works better for hyperlinks.

 #### 2024-07-26
 - Add check penalties to chain and plate armor.